Death of Michael Jackson: Estate

 Jackson's last will was filed by attorney John Branca at the Los Angeles County courthouse on July 1, 2009.
 Signed July 7, 2002, it named Branca and accountant John McClain as executors; they were confirmed as such by a Los Angeles judge on July 6, 2009.
-All assets were given to the (pre-existing) Michael Jackson Family Trust (amended March 22, 2002), the details of were not made public.
-The Associated Press reported that, in 2007, Jackson had a net worth of $236.6 million: $567.6 million in assets, which included Neverland Ranch and his 50% share of Sony/ATV Music Publishing' catalog, and debts of $331 million.
-The guardianship of his three children was given to his mother, Katherine, or if she was unable or unwilling, to singer Diana Ross.
-Jackson's will allocated 20% of his fortune as well as 20% of money made after death to unspecified charities.
+All assets were given to the (pre-existing) Michael Jackson Family Trust (amended March 22, 2002), the details of which were not made public.
+The Associated Press reported that, in 2007, Jackson had a net worth of $236.6 million: $567.6 million in assets, including Neverland Ranch and his 50% share of the Sony/ATV Music Publishing' catalog, and debts of $331 million.
+The guardianship of his three children was given to his mother, Katherine, or, if she was unable or unwilling, to singer Diana Ross.
+Jackson's will allocated 20% of his fortune, as well as 20% of money earned after his death, to unspecified charities.

-Media reports suggested that the settlement of Jackson's estate could last many years.
-The value of Sony/ATV Music Publishing was estimated by Ryan Schinman, chief of Platinum Rye, to be US$1.5 billion.
-Shinman's estimate makes Jackson's share of Sony/ATV worth $750 million, from which Jackson would have had an annual income of $80 million.
+Media reports suggested that the settlement of Jackson's estate could take many years.
+The value of Sony/ATV Music Publishing was estimated by Ryan Schinman, chief of Platinum Rye, at $1.5 billion.
+Schinman's estimate placed Jackson's share at $750 million, from which Jackson would have had an annual income of $80 million.
 In September 2016, a deal was finalized for Sony's acquisition of Jackson's share of Sony/ATV from the Jackson estate for $750 million.